-Jaguars hire Super Bowl winner Doug Pederson as their next head coach
+Jaguars hire Super Bowl winner Doug Pederson as their next coach

-Pederson replaces Urban Meyer, who was fired by the Jaguars in December.
-Darrell Bevell took over as the team’s interim coach and finished the season.
+Pederson replaces Urban Meyer, who was fired in December.
+Offensive coordinator Darrell Bevell took over as interim coach and finished the season.

-“Doug Pederson four years ago won a Super Bowl as head coach of a franchise in pursuit of its first world championship,” Jaguars owner Shad Khan said in a written statement.
+“Doug Pederson four years ago won a Super Bowl as head coach of a franchise in pursuit of its first world championship,” Jaguars owner Shad Khan said in a statement.
 “I hope Doug can replicate that magic here in Jacksonville, but what is certain is his proven leadership and experience as a winning head coach in the National Football League.
 It’s exactly what our players deserve.
 Nothing less.”

 The Jaguars ran a lengthy search and at one point seemed headed toward hiring Tampa Bay Buccaneers offensive coordinator Byron Leftwich, formerly the Jacksonville quarterback.
 But that unraveled amid reports that Leftwich was wary of working with Jaguars General Manager Trent Baalke.

-Pederson, 54, spent five years as the Eagles’ head coach, posting a regular season record of 42-37-1 and a postseason mark of 4-2.
+Pederson, 54, spent five years as the Eagles’ coach, posting a regular season record of 42-37-1 and a postseason mark of 4-2.
 The Eagles made three postseason appearances under Pederson and won the Super Bowl in the 2017 season.
 That memorable triumph over the New England Patriots included the sideline consultation between Pederson and quarterback Nick Foles that resulted in the famed “Philly Special” gadget-play touchdown.

-Pederson inherits a Jaguars team coming off a 3-14 season and will have the top pick in the NFL draft for a second straight year.
-One of Pederson’s top tasks will be to oversee the development of quarterback Trevor Lawrence, last year’s No. 1 draft choice who struggled this season as a rookie.
+Pederson inherits a Jaguars team that is coming off a 3-14 season and will have the top pick in the draft for a second straight year.
+One of Pederson’s top tasks will be to oversee the development of quarterback Trevor Lawrence, last year’s No. 1 choice who struggled this season as a rookie.
 Lawrence finished tied for the NFL lead with his 17 interceptions and posted an unsightly passer rating of 71.9.

 “I know our fans will warmly welcome Doug and his family to Duval,” Khan said, “and I personally look forward to having Doug as part of everything we envision for the team, downtown and community in the years ahead.”

-Khan and the Jaguars must hope that they made the proper choice this time.
+Khan and the Jaguars must hope they made the proper choice this time.
 Khan, to much fanfare, lured Meyer out of retirement last year and brought him from the college ranks to the NFL.
 The results were calamitous.
 Meyer couldn’t win and had a string of public embarrassments.
 He apologized and was reprimanded by Khan in October after he remained in Ohio following a defeat at Cincinnati and video surfaced of him in a bar with a young woman dancing alongside him.
 His firing came soon after former Jaguars kicker Josh Lambo accused Meyer of kicking him in the leg on the practice field during training camp.

-The Jaguars become the sixth of the nine NFL teams with head coaching vacancies this offseason to make their coach.
-The confirmed hires include Nathaniel Hackett by the Denver Broncos, Matt Eberflus by the Chicago Bears, Brian Daboll by the New York Giants, Josh McDaniels by the Las Vegas Raiders and Pederson by the Jaguars.
+The Jaguars become the sixth of the nine NFL teams with vacancies this offseason to find their coach.
+The confirmed hires are Nathaniel Hackett by the Denver Broncos, Matt Eberflus by the Chicago Bears, Brian Daboll by the New York Giants, Josh McDaniels by the Las Vegas Raiders and Pederson by the Jaguars.
 The Minnesota Vikings have chosen Los Angeles Rams offensive coordinator Kevin O’Connell, according to a person familiar with the situation.
 But that move cannot be official, under NFL rules, until after the Rams play in the Super Bowl.

-No minority head coaches have been hired during this cycle.
-The NFL has only one active Black head coach, the Pittsburgh Steelers’ Mike Tomlin.
+No minority coaches have been hired in this cycle.
+The NFL has only one active Black head coach: the Pittsburgh Steelers’ Mike Tomlin.
 Brian Flores, the former coach of the Miami Dolphins, filed a lawsuit against the league and teams this week accusing them of racial discrimination.

-The Dolphins, Houston Texans and New Orleans Saints continue to search for new head coaches.
+The Dolphins, Houston Texans and New Orleans Saints continue to search for a new coach.